janeiromeosa/PrayerTimeApp/README.md

 # PrayerTimeApp
 The App is to calculate: Prayer times (Muslim) using a location's latitude and longitude.
 The direction to pray.
-MVVM, Dagger, Viewmodel, Retrofit (If needed), Room, and Navigation from Jetpack, Coroutines or RxJava, Glide or Picasso, Constraint Layouts, Motion Layout, Mockito, Firebase Analytics, Git
+MVVM, Dagger, Viewmodel, Room, and Navigation from Jetpack, RxJava, Glide or Picasso, Constraint Layouts, Motion Layout, Mockito, Firebase Analytics, Git, GitFlow

 Architectures:
   1. MVVM - (ViewModel, LiveData)